softwareQinc/nvim-sq/README.md

 development productivity.
 It includes tools such as LSP, DAP, autocompletion, fuzzy finding, Tree-sitter, tmux integration, ChatGPT, and more.
 Plugin management is handled using [lazy.nvim](https://github.com/folke/lazy.nvim).
+Requires Neovim 0.11 or newer for optimal functionality.

 This configuration has been extensively tested on macOS and Linux (Debian/Ubuntu).
 Minor issues may occur on other platforms.